Les Cusworth talks Los Pumas, Jaguares and Argentina grassroots

 I’d imagine there’d be a lot of negative reaction to that suggestion?

-It's not for me to decide the right or wrong way but the question I'd ask is this: has the balance of the unions focussed too much on the professional aspect of the game?
-In other words, in England, are the putting too much investment and time into the top end and not enough at the base?
-I've got a lot of time for the chief executive of the RFU, Bill Sweeney, who I think is a very intelligent guy, but when I look at what happens with rugby in Argentina, nearly everything is focussed on the base of the game and the amateur and community game here is thriving, which I don't necessarily see is the case in England.
+It’s not for me to decide the right or wrong way but the question I’d ask is this: has the balance of the unions focussed too much on the professional aspect of the game?
+In other words, in England, are the RFU putting too much investment and time into the top end and not enough at the base?
+I’ve got a lot of time for the chief executive of the RFU, Bill Sweeney, who I think is a very intelligent guy, but when I look at what happens with rugby in Argentina, nearly everything is focussed on the base of the game and the amateur and community game here is thriving, which I don’t necessarily see is the case in England.
 In the village of Hurlingham, where I live in Buenos Aires, we have three rugby clubs.
-It's half the size of a town like Wigan but each club has over 600 kids in its junior section, which is wonderful.
-It's fine looking at the top and in England you see clubs like , and Sale who have been shining examples of clubs doing well, and the standard and quality of their homegrown players is incredible, but how is the conveyor belt below the Premiership really doing?
-The base doesn't look all that strong to me and that probably needs addressing.
+It’s half the size of a town like Wigan but each club has over 600 kids in its junior section, which is wonderful.
+It’s fine looking at the top and in England you see clubs like Exeter, Saracens and who have been shining examples of clubs doing well, and the standard and quality of their homegrown players is incredible, but how is the conveyor belt below the Premiership really doing?
+The base doesn’t look all that strong to me and that probably needs addressing.

 After 25 years of professionalism, how much does that latter perception concern you?

 There are some athletes now who are top draw – your Owen Farrells and George Fords of the world or the pace and power of Jonny May.
-There are lots of them, but I just feel there's a better balance to be struck between the elite aspect of the game and the rest of it.
+There are lots of them, but I just feel there’s a better balance to be struck between the elite aspect of the game and the rest of it.
 Unfortunately, there seems to be a massive disconnect and as soon as a game goes professional the priorities and objectives change.
-There are a lot of positives and when you look at the performances of Eddie Jones' England side, the skill level of how they play is quite breathtaking at times – the balance of pace and power is phenomenal – but I still ask the question: does the game need rebuilding a bit?
+There are a lot of positives and when you look at the performances of ‘ England side, the skill level of how they play is quite breathtaking at times – the balance of pace and power is phenomenal – but I still ask the question: does the game need rebuilding a bit?

 How do you mean, rebuilding?